vicariousdrama/CommunityZapper/README.md

 # Community Zapper

-This script monitors a defined list of communities and will zap moderators and users who post notes in the communities that are approved.
+The [main script](#community-zapper) monitors a defined list of communities and will zap moderators and users who post notes in the communities that are approved.

+An [auxiliary script](#listing-communities) can be run with the same configuration to produce a list of all communities you can see, reporting on the name of community, owning pubkey, and description

 ## Preparation of Python Environment